About

 Next thing you know you’ve got a team of people on your payroll, overhead to cover, and more clients than you ever thought you’d have.

 You’re busier than ever and clients keep coming in the door.
 The number in the bank account at the end of the month always seems to be lower than it should be.
-Your dev or marketing agency profit margins never seem to be worth it.
+Your conuslting or marketing agency profit margins never seem to be worth it.

 In order to scale, it’s critically important to solve profitability issues and take control of your efficiency when it comes to earning revenue.
 If you’re not managing and calculating profitability correctly, selling more services can actually make cash flow problems worse, and even become the reason you have to shut things down.